marian222200/La-Marianno-Web-Page/README.md

 # La Marianno Web Page

-A prototype of La Marianno Web Page for pizza delivery.
+A prototype of La Marianno Web Page used for selling pizza programmed in: Html, CSS, JS, using Node.js to run the server.

 ## How to run the project